Managing Agents Tutorial

 description | Yes | Description of the agent's purpose (1-1000 characters) |

-modelName | Yes | LLM model to use (e.g., bedrock-amazon-nova-micro) |
+modelName | Yes | LLM model to use (e.g., amazon.nova-micro-v1:0) |

 instructions | No | System prompt providing context and behavior guidelines |

-sourceIds | No | Array of data source GUIDs the agent can query |
+sourceIds | No | Array of data source IDs the agent can query.
+Primarily used for Alfresco and other integration endpoints (see Integration Endpoints Tutorial).
+For system integrations, use staticFilterExpression instead. |

-accessRights | No | Array of users/groups who can access the agent |
+accessRights | Yes | Array of user/group IDs who can access the agent |

 avatarUrl | No | URL for the agent's avatar image |